Are you a woman who wants to get started with calisthenics?

 How To Use This Bodyweight Workout

-I recommend that you alternate between the two workouts, for three sessions per week.
+I recommend alternating between the two workouts for three sessions per week.

 So your schedule will look like this.

 - Friday: Upper Body Workout

 - Monday: Lower Body Workout